-■ Introductory General information regarding TRSL operations

-• Financial Management's discussion and analysis and financial statements

-Investment Summary of investments and performance information

-Actuarial Results from actuarial valuation and other actuarial information

-Statistical General statistical information about TRSL finances and members
+- Introductory General information regarding TRSL operations - Financial Management's discussion and analysis and financial statements - Investment Summary of investments and performance information - Actuarial Results from actuarial valuation and other actuarial information - Statistical General statistical information about TRSL finances and members

-The TRSL Board of Trustees and its executive management have a fiduciary responsibility to act in the best interest of the System-not any particular constituency.
+The TRSL Board of Trustees and its executive management have a fiduciary responsibility to act in the best interest of the System-not to any particular constituency.
 Concerning these trustees and staff, there can be no conflicts of interest associated with their positions; they must meet the highest of ethical standards; manage assets in accordance with the goals and statutory requirements of the System; and employ the requisite legal and financial expertise to invest System funds.
 TRSL also maintains a system of internal controls to reasonably assure member data and financial information are secure and assets and resources are safeguarded and utilized appropriately.

-TRSL is also subject to a substantial degree of legislative oversight, which adds another layer of accountability.
+TRSL is also subject to a substantial degree of legislative oversight, adding another layer of accountability.
 The Legislature reviews and approves the System's annual operating budget and enacts legislation related to TRSL's administration, benefit structure, investments, and funding.
 The legislative auditor is responsible for the procurement of audits for TRSL and is authorized to contract with a licensed CPA for each audit.
 Additionally, PRSAC reviews and adopts TRSL's valuation report, including its actuarial assumptions, each year.

-On behalf of the Louisiana Legislative Auditor's Office, the independent certified public accounting firm of Duplantier, Hrapmann, Hogan, and Maher, L.L.P., located in New Orleans, La., performed the annual financial and compliance audit of TRSL for the years ended June 30, 2019, and 2018.
-The audits of our financial statements were performed in accordance with generally accepted auditing standards and Government Auditing Standards as issued by the Comptroller General of the United States.
-It is the opinion of the independent auditors that all financial statements contained in this report fairly present, in all material respects, the financial position of TRSL as of June 30, 2019, and 2018.
+On behalf of the Louisiana Legislative Auditor's Office, the independent certified public accounting firms Hawthorn, Waymouth, and Carroll, L.L.P., located in Baton Rouge, La., and Duplantier, Hrapman, Hogan, and Maher, L.L.P. located in New Orleans, La., performed the annual financial and compliance audit of TRSL in the respective years ended June 30, 2020 and 2019.
+TRSL's financial statements audits were performed in accordance with generally accepted auditing standards and Government Auditing Standards as issued by the Comptroller General of the United States.
+It is the opinion of both independent audit firms that all financial statements contained in this report fairly present, in all material respects, the financial position of TRSL as of June 30, 2020, and 2019 respectively.